willie68/ReCoS-Remote-Command-Service/README.md

 # UI

 As this project is in an early development stage, i have nothing to show here.
 But if you like, you can simply checkout the develop branch, starting 2 Instances of Visual Studio Code, one with the frontend, one with the service backend.
 Than start the backend server in VS, and same for the frontend (npm run serve).
 After some hacking with configuration you may be able to see something. :-) Good Luck to you.

+# Thanks

+Thanks goes to iconshock for the great icons set.